 What do bags under eyes mean?

-Bags under eyes can be a natural sign of ageing and appear as a mild swelling or puffiness.
+Bags under the eyes can be a natural sign of ageing and appear as a mild swelling or puffiness.
 This is due to the weakening of tissue around your eyes and the muscles supporting your eyelids.
 The weakened skin relaxes and forms a pouch which then fills up with fat and excess fluids, giving the eyes a swollen appearance.

 What are puffy eyes a sign of?